The Best Pour Over Coffee Maker – 9 Picks, Reviews and Buying Guide

-The V60 is arguably one of the most iconic pour over coffee brewing methods available; you’ll see it being used in cafes around the world.
-Made in Japan by a Hario (‘Hario’ translates to ‘King of glass’ in Japanese) means the glass or ceramic pour over coffee makers are of the highest quality – however, they also come in a range of different materials.
-It requires a meticulous pour over coffee routine, complete with timers and gooseneck kettles, but boy oh boy is the end result worth it (4).
+The Hario V60 is an iconic pour over method available; you’ll see it being used in cafes around the world.
+Made in Japan by a Hario (‘Hario’ translates to ‘King of glass’ in Japanese) means the glass or ceramic pour over coffee brewers are of the highest quality – however, they also come in a range of different materials.
+It requires a meticulous pour over coffee routine, complete with timers and kettles, but boy oh boy is the end result worth it (4).

 To see just how worth it, check out our brew guide here or the video below:

-With its conical spiral design and triangular paper filters, this pour over coffee maker produces a great cup of coffee and is an amazing conversation starter in cafes.
+With its conical spiral design and triangular paper filters, this pour over coffee maker produces a great cup of joe and is an amazing conversation starter in cafes.
 Read our full Hario V60 review here.

 When you’re looking for a pour over coffee maker but aren’t interested in turning it into such an involved process with scales, manual grinders, and spouted kettles, then consider using the Kalita wave.
-Of course, we don’t want to discredit this dripper – it’s kickass.
+Of course, we don’t want to discredit this flat-bottom coffee dripper – it’s kickass.

 If you like slow coffee, but don’t like the meticulous nature of the V60, go for the Wave.